econoalchemist/COLDCARD-UltraQuick/README.md

 Keep in mind that with this configuration, you are using a public Electrum server which means that your transactions will broadcast to a public server.
 This also means you are trusting someone else's node.
 Your bitcoin is not at risk but this method has a privacy tradeoff that is worth considering.
 In the [Middle Ground](https://www.github.com/econoalchemist/ColdCard-MiddleGround/) guide, more privacy-focused options are covered.
 To learn more about Sparrow Wallet best practices, check out [this](https://www.sparrowwallet.com/docs/best-practices.html) guide.

-You will notice in the Sparrow Wallet interface lower right-hand corner that the color has changed to yellow.
+You will notice in the Sparrow Wallet interface lower right-hand corner that the toggle switch color has changed to yellow.
 This indicates that your wallet is using a public Electrum server as the back end.

 You can create your new wallet by selecting `File` > `New Wallet`, then you will be asked to name this wallet.
-Name the wallet whatever you want then click on `Create Wallet`.
+Name the wallet whatever you want then click on <kbd>Create Wallet</kbd>.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow3.png">
 </p>

 You will see the following screen, you can leave all the settings on the defaults.
-Plug your ColdCard into the desktop and log into it if you haven't done so already before clicking on the `Connected Hardware Wallet` button.
+Plug your ColdCard into the desktop and log into it if you haven't done so already before clicking on the <kbd>Connected Hardware Wallet</kbd> button.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow4.png">
 </p>

-Next, a screen will pop up and you can click on the `Scan...` button.
-Then after a moment you should see ColdCard appear on screen with an `Import KeyStore` button, click on that button.
+Next, a screen will pop up and you can click on the <kbd>Scan...</kbd> button.
+Then after a moment you should see ColdCard appear on screen with an <kbd>Import KeyStore</kbd> button, click on that button.

 <p align="center">
   <img width="452" height="339" src="Assets/Sparrow5.png">
   <img width="452" height="339" src="Assets/Sparrow6.png">
 </p>

 After a moment, you will see a summary of the wallet you are about to apply.
 You will notice a "Master fingerprint" dialog box with 8 characters in it.
 You can use this unique identifier to confirm that you are importing the correct wallet from your ColdCard.
 On your ColdCard, from the main menu, navigate down to `Advanced` > `View Identity` and you can compare the displayed fingerprint to the one displayed in Sparrow Wallet.
-If everything looks good, then click on `Apply` in Sparrow Wallet.
+If everything looks good, then click on <kbd>Apply</kbd> in Sparrow Wallet.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow7.png">
   <img width="814" height="350" src="Assets/Sparrow8.png">
 </p>

-After clicking on `Apply`, you will have the opportunity to add a password to your wallet.
+Next, you will have the opportunity to add a password to your wallet.
 This is a password which will encrypt the Sparrow Wallet data file that is saved on your computer.
 This password can protect your wallet if someone else gains access to your Sparrow Wallet file.
 If you forget your password, you will need to create a new wallet file by repeating this whole process.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow9.png">
 </p>

-Now you can click on the `Receive` tab on the left-hand side of the Sparrow Wallet interface.
+Now you can click on the <kbd>Receive</kbd> tab on the left-hand side of the Sparrow Wallet interface.
 Then you will be presented with a bitcoin receiving address, a QR code, and some additional details.
 You can scan this QR code with your mobile Bitcoin wallet, for example, and deposit some bitcoin to your ColdCard.
 You should see the transaction show up in Sparrow Wallet after a moment.
 The transaction will remain in a pending status until it receives some blockchain confirmations.
-In the mean-time, you can click on the `Transactions` tab and review further details about your transaction.
+In the mean-time, you can click on the <kbd>Transactions</kbd> tab and review further details about your transaction.
 You can also copy/paste your transaction ID in [mempool.space](https://mempool.space/) to watch for your first confirmation, or use whatever your preferred block explorer is.
 [Tor Browser](https://www.torproject.org/download/) is a privacy-focused browser.

 <p align="center">
   <img width="452" height="339" src="Assets/Sparrow10.png">